As COVID-19 Cases Rise, Spread Cheer, Not Germs

 - Share secret family recipes with one another so that if meals are eaten apart, the same great food can be enjoyed.

 Governor Newsom issued a travel advisory urging visitors entering California or returning home from travel to self-quarantine to slow the spread of the virus.
-The travel advisory urges against non-essential out-of-state travel, asks people to self-quarantine for 14 days after arriving from another state or country, and encourage residents to stay local.
+The travel advisory urges against non-essential out-of-state travel, asks people to self-quarantine for 14 days after arriving from another state or country, and encourages residents to stay local.
 In addition, the travel advisory also recommends Californians stay home or in their region and limit their interactions to their immediate household.

 For more information about the risk that travel itself poses for COVID-19 exposure, please visit the CDC page on travel risks.